gerhynes/python-notes/README.md

 Create a cursor (a temporary workspace for SQL commands).

-USe the cursor to execute your SQL command, such as creating or inserting into a table.
+Use the cursor to execute your SQL command, such as creating or inserting into a table.

 Commit the changes.